boi1duh/switch-waste-pro-git/SECURITY.md

 - **Impact**: Potential impact and severity of the vulnerability
 - **Environment**: Browser, OS, and any other relevant environment details
 - **Proof of Concept**: If available, include a proof of concept
-- **Contact Information**: How we can reach you for follow-up questions
+- **Your Contact Information**: How we can reach you for follow-up questions

 ### Our Response Process